 Physical analogies for software development (and other knowledge work) are mental traps

-The following false analogy is a quote from a program manager (project manager on steroids).
-It reveals the mindset of someone with tools to manage dependencies in physical work – where they actually exist – but has not written software in a modern way:
+The following real quote reveals the mindset of someone with tools to manage dependencies in physical work – where they actually exist – but has not written software in a modern way:

 People who think that dependencies are just figments of old-style thinking should convince me by first putting on a shoe and tying the laces, then putting on a sock that goes between their bare foot and the tied shoe without removing the shoe.

-In knowledge work, “dependencies” are not caused by immutable laws of physics.
-The perceived need to plan around them through multiple Sprints is a symptom of obsolete organizational structure, policy, and skills.
-This should be directly addressed rather than institutionalized with the waterfall dependency management that masquerades as Agile scaling.
+The illusion that we need to plan around “dependencies” through multiple Sprints is a symptom of obsolete organizational structure, policy, and skills.
+We gain agility by directly addressing those problems rather than institutionalizing them with Gantt charts or red yarn.
 The socks and shoes argument inadvertently demonstrates that “dependencies” in software development are figments of old-style thinking.

 Would it take you another four days to get back to where you were?
 Of course not!
-By 10AM Friday you’d be back where you were Thursday night.
-So what was the fundamental constraint on that knowledge work?
+By 10AM Friday you’d be ahead of where you were Thursday night.
+Therefore what was the actual constraint on that knowledge work?
 It wasn’t the typing.
-It was the knowledge creation – mostly the learning.
+It was the learning and creation of new knowledge.

 Perceived “dependencies” in knowledge work are caused by knowledge gaps.

-Once we internalize this realization, it leads to a host of actions which seemed counterintuitive before – often the opposite actions that project management would advise.
-Is it possible that our organization’s structure and policies have actively encouraged these knowledge gaps instead of working to eliminate them?
+Once we internalize this realization, it leads to actions which were counterintuitive before – often the opposite actions that project management would advise.
+Unfortunately your organization’s structure and policies have actively encouraged these knowledge gaps.

-A skillful software development organization allows the Product Owner to prioritize – not just “order” – the Product Backlog from a business perspective.
+A skillful software development organization allows the Product Owner to prioritize the Product Backlog from a business perspective, not just “order” it.
 Put away the red yarn.